edvardm/demake/README.md

 ## Purpose of Demake

 It helps you by transforming some of the rules in existing `Makefile`s to `tasks.py` files used by PyInvoke.
 It is by no means complete and it is quite likely that you need to modify generated `tasks.py` before it is useful, with the exception of very trivial Makefiles.
-It should still save you from some manual work, and for me it was a good excuse to do something a bit more serious with Haskell than just to dabble with `ghci` solving [Project Euler](https://projecteuler.net/) problems.
+It should still save you from some manual work, and for me it was a good excuse to something bit more serious with Haskell than just to dabble with `ghci` solving [Project Euler](https://projecteuler.net/) problems.

-## Sample run
+## Sample run<a id="sample-run"></a>

 With Makefile contents of